fmbot-discord/docs/docs/importing.md

 The bot uses Last.fm by default for all your music data.
 We now also offer a way to import your listening history from Spotify and combine that together with your Last.fm stats.

-Importing is currently in beta.
-You might experience bugs, data inaccuracies or other issues.

 This feature is only available for .fmbot supporters.
 Dont have supporter yet? <a href="/supporter/">Get it here.</a>

 ---